moby/moby/docs/sources/articles/dockerfile_best-practices.md

 * Further natural cache-busting can be realized by version-pinning packages (e.g., `package-foo=1.3.*`).
 This will force retrieval of that version regardless of what’s in the cache.
-Forming your `apt-get` code this way will greatly ease maintenance and reduce failures due to unanticipated changes in required packages.
+Writing your `apt-get` code this way will greatly ease maintenance and reduce failures due to unanticipated changes in required packages.

 #### Example